Tyrone Nix

 Tyrone Nix (born September 30, 1972) is an American football coach who currently serves as defensive coordinator for the Tarleton State Texans.
 Nix is the former defensive coordinator for Middle Tennessee, Ole Miss, South Carolina, and Southern Miss.
-He is the brother of Derrick Nix, a former Southern Miss star and the current offensive coordinator at Auburn.
+He is the brother of Derrick Nix, a former Southern Miss star and the current wide receivers coach at Alabama.

 Playing career

 Nix was a former starting linebacker.
 Following high school at Etowah High School in Attalla, Alabama, he went to the University of Southern Mississippi and played linebacker from 1990 through 1993.
 He was named Golden Eagle team captain in 1993.
 As a freshman, Nix was one of three freshmen to play in the 1990 All-American Bowl.
 He was also named to the All-South team and National Independent team as both a junior and a senior.
 In the year 1991, Nix became a member of Phi Beta Sigma fraternity through the Theta Eta chapter at the University of Southern Mississippi.